Some of the numbers presented in this website may not be the most recent available

 Rural farmhouse

-Swaziland (also known as the Kingdom of Eswatini) is land-locked, bordered by Mozambique to the east, and South Africa to the north, west and south.
+Swaziland (now known as the Kingdom of Eswatini) is land-locked, bordered by Mozambique to the east, and South Africa to the north, west and south.
+The country was renamed Eswatini in 2018.

 A new constitution was written in 2005 after protests for reform.
-Swaziland has a small economy trading with South Africa mostly in agricultural products.
+Eswatini has a small economy trading with South Africa mostly in agricultural products.
 It has a small mining sector.

-This geology is unsuitable for oil and gas accumulations and Swaziland thus has no identified indigenous oil or gas resources and Globalshift believes it is unlikely to achieve any production in the future.
-No oil and gas exploration wells have ever been drilled within its borders.
+The geology is unsuitable for oil and gas accumulations and Eswatini thus has no identified indigenous oil or gas resources and no history of drilling and production.
+No exploration wells have ever been drilled and Globalshift believes it is unlikely to achieve any production in the future.

 Map and National Flag